science-nature/DAPPER/README.md

-This (git) branch of DAPPER provides scripts to reproduce results plotted in `Figure 1` of the article
+This (git) branch of DAPPER provides scripts to reproduce the benchmark results plotted in `Figure 1` of the article

     "Revising the stochastic iterative ensemble smoother"